Experiences

 Eligibility Requirements

-Students of all health disciplines are encouraged to apply.
-Students must have completed sophomore year of undergraduate studies by the start of the program.
-Students must be an Illinois resident.
+- Students must have completed sophomore year of undergraduate studies by the start of the program.

-Preference goes to students from rural Illinois communities with interest in serving a rural community in the future.
+- Preference goes to students from rural Illinois communities with interest in serving a rural community in the future.

 Contact